Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Vortices.md

 ### **Basic procedure and explanation**:

 CARE: Check fire alarm status of the venue - machine shouldn't produce very hot smoke so heat sensor shouldn't be affected however smoke detectors will be.
 Consider isolating alarms and the risk of doing so in that venue.
 Alternatively demonstrate outside.
-In the event that the alarm goes off, switch of power and follow standard fire procedure (as per venue RA).
+In the event that the alarm goes off, switch off power and follow standard fire procedure (as per venue RA).
 Open windows and doors to ventilate area.

 This experiment is about smoke rings, but, to understand why they happen, it's best to start with something simple, like pouring water between two bottles.
 Have you ever noticed what water does when it goes down a plughole?
 Does it just go straight down?
 With any luck, your audience will have already noticed that it doesn't, but it's still useful to show them a simple vortex in action using the pair of bottles connected by a plastic connector.
 The water can't just go straight through (because air needs to go the other way), so it forms a vortex and thus air can go straight up through the middle.
 If you use a lot of water then you'll be able to see the air bubbles coming up followed by a jet of water.